Maraoui21/Android_Apps/Settings modifier/README.md

 <h1>Settings modifier</h1>
 <p>
-This app is example of calling phone api to change some phone settings which is brightness and sound level
+This app is an example of calling phone api to change some phone settings which is brightness and sound level
 </p>